NJahreis/moodle-enrol_campusonline/CONTRIBUTING.md

 Before you ask a question, it is best to search for existing [Issues](https://gitlab.campusonline.community/community/moodle-enrol_campusonline/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

+Furthermore everyone is welcome to ask questions in the this projects matrix chat room: `#moodle:matrix.campusonline.community`.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](https://gitlab.campusonline.community/community/moodle-enrol_campusonline/issues/new).